dmx-systems/dmx-documentation/docs/user.rst

 The Detail Panel Switch
 -----------------------

-The button with the little arrow in the very corner is the switch to open the :ref:`detail panel<user-the-detail-panel-label>`.
+The button with the little arrow in the very corner is the switch to open the :ref:`detail panel<user-the-detail-panel>`.

-.. _user-the-topic-map-panel-label:
+.. _user-the-topic-map-panel:

 The Topic Map Panel
 ===================

 The topic map panel is the main area of the DMX user interface.
 It displays the currently chosen topic map.
-The topic map panel is as big as your browser window unless you open the :ref:`detail panel<user-the-detail-panel-label>`.
+The topic map panel is as big as your browser window unless you open the :ref:`detail panel<user-the-detail-panel>`.

 .. image:: _static/topic-map-panel.png